hanh-tra/AntiScroll/README.md

 ## What's next for Happy News!
 I would like to possibly incorporate machine learning to tailor news blocking to specific user's needs.
 Also, I might try to make this work on Twitter, because my dad gets a lot of news from there.

+## Try it
+go to chrome extensions, click "load unpacked" and pick the antiscroll-main folder